 This VAT number registers you in the EU tax system as a legal business.
 The number tracks your business through the system: the taxes you pay, the tax credits you receive, plus the tax you charge from customers.

 If you’re a European business, we assume you’ve already registered for VAT in your home country.
-The next step is to register with the Mini One-Stop Shop (MOSS), so that you can easily sell your digital products in any other EU member state - including Luxembourg!
+The next step is to register with the One-Stop Shop (OSS), so that you can easily sell your digital products in any other EU member state - including Luxembourg!

-If you’re a non-EU business, you can register with MOSS in Luxembourg or any other EU member.
+If you’re a non-EU business, you can register with OSS in Luxembourg or any other EU member.

-How to register for VAT MOSS in Luxembourg
+How to register for VAT OSS in Luxembourg

-If you’re determined to make Luxembourg your member state of identification, then you can sign up at the Luxembourg MOSS page.
+If you’re determined to make Luxembourg your member state of identification, then you can sign up at the Luxembourg OSS page.

 Note: You do not need a fiscal representative to handle your taxes in Luxembourg or anywhere else in the EU.
 That is, you aren’t required to have one.
 Some tentative foreign business owners may hire a tax representative for peace of mind.
 Taxes can be an intimidating and confusing topic, especially in a foreign language!
 Makes absolute sense.